MeirKriheli/dotvim/README.rst

 * Fugitive_ - a Git wrapper so awesome, it should be illegal
 * Lawrencium_ - Mercurial wrapper for Vim, inspired by Tim Pope's Fugitive
 * ctrlp.vim_ - Fuzzy file, buffer, mru, tag, etc finder.
-* YouCompleteMe_ - A code-completion engine for Vim.
 * SuperTab_ - Insert mode completions with Tab
 * Syntastic_ - Syntax checking hacks for vim.
 * UltiSnips_ - The ultimate snippet solution for Vim.